ArnCep/ATSDialFactory/README.md

 <img width="1357" height="1204" alt="Untitled - July 20, 2026 at 17 30 03" src="https://github.com/user-attachments/assets/2b3b544f-239e-49ea-8bd2-b181912f8b56" />

+## Important Notes
+Ring widgets, Progressbar widgets, and some custom widgets are not supported yet.
+They will be added once reverse-engineered further.

 ## About

 ATSDialFactory is designed to provide a modern, browser-based workflow for creating watch faces for IDO smartwatches using web technologies without complex installations of Python, C++, or other coding languages.